AlasdairHanson/Group-3-Final-Project/README.md

 - **Controller**: Contains addresses for different HTTP request types and header and body contents.
 The frontend sends a HTTP CRUD request targeting a specific controller address.
 The controller returns a ResponseEntity containing a ticket object or list of tickets and an HTTP status code.
 - **Service**: Contains methods for passing in data to the repository and returning the result as a ticket object to the controller.
 - **Repository**: An interface that extends the Spring Boot JpaRepository class.
 It exposes methods that translate requests by the service into SQL requests for the connected RDS.
+The repository is referenced as an object in the service called "repo".

 ![Backend Diagram 2](https://user-images.githubusercontent.com/71394754/102369313-b434ff00-3fb3-11eb-9ffe-e7211d46cfc6.png)

 The above diagram shows the structure of the backend and the interaction between its components.

-1. The frontend sends an HTTP request that targets a specific address and a CRUD function on the backend.
-If the frontend wants to get data from the database, it will supply a value in its request header to the address that tells the database what data to return.
-If the frontend wants to save data, it will supply a JSON object of key-value pairs in its request body.
-2. The controller calls a method that
+**1.** The controller listens for a POST, GET, PUT or DELETE HTTP request from the frontend that targets a specific controller address.
+Depending on the type of request, the backend has multiple methods that provide different functionality to each CRUD request type.
+A POST method will look for a JSON object in the body of the request and map it to the ticket data model.
+A GET method will look for a value in the header of the request to use as a search parameter for querying the database.

+**2.** The service contains methods that each controller method calls on to perform queries on the database.
+Each service method is paired with a controller method where it will receive any header or body parameters sent from the controller to be then plugged into the repository query.
+The service then calls a repository method that performs the SQL query on the connected database.

+**3.** The repository is an interface that provides methods to perform SQL requests.
+POST methods in the service will use the "save" method of the repository which is then translated to an "INSERT INTO" SQL command.
+GET methods will use "findAll" which trainslates to "SELECT FROM" SQL commands.
+More specific methods can be created in the repository that translate to commands that target certain data.
+Some of the GET methods use these specific methods to retrieve a filtered or sorted list of database records.